Download & Other Tools

 4. Food Research and Action Center. (n.d.).
 National School Lunch Program fact sheet.
 Retrieved from: http://frac.org/federal-foodnutrition-programs/national-school-lunch-program/

 5. As cited on kidsdata.org, Self-Sufficiency Standard.
-Insight Center for Community Economic Development and Dr. Diana Pearce, California Family Economic Self-Sufficiency Standard.
+(2015).
+Insight Center for Community Economic Development & Dr. Diana Pearce, California Family Economic Self-Sufficiency Standard.
 Center for Women's Welfare, School of Social Work, University of Washington.
-Retrieved from: http://www.insightcced.org/communities/cfess/ca-sss.html

 - How Children Are Faring

-Nearly 60% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $43,000 for a family of four), according to 2013 data.
-This equates to just over 3.5 million low-income students statewide, an increase from about 3.2 million (51%) in 2007.
-County and school district data show increases, as well; between 2007 and 2013, percentages rose in almost all counties and in about 80% of school districts with available data.
-At the county level, the percentage of students eligible for free/reduced price meals ranged from 27% to 79% in 2013.
+Nearly 60% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $44,000 for a family of four), according to 2014 data.
+This equates to over 3.5 million low-income students statewide, an increase from about 3.2 million (51%) in 2007.
+County and school district data show increases, as well; between 2007 and 2014, percentages rose in all counties and in over 80% of school districts with available data.
+At the county level, the percentage of students eligible for free/reduced price meals ranged from 27% to 79% in 2014.
 Many more students are eligible for free meals than for reduced price meals.
-In 2013, almost 3 million students (50% of all students) were eligible for free meals, while just over 500,000 (9%) were eligible for reduced price meals.
+In 2014, over 3 million students (51% of all students) were eligible for free meals, while just over 500,000 (9%) were eligible for reduced price meals.

 In 2012, almost 2.5 million California children (26% of the child population) lived in "food insecure" households with uncertain or inadequate access to food.

 - Policy Implications

 For more policy recommendations and research on this topic, see the kidsdata.org's Research & Links section or visit California Food Policy Advocates, the Food Research & Action Center, and Action for Healthy Kids.
 Also see Policy Implications on kidsdata.org under Family Income & Poverty, and Nutrition.